SetProtocol/STIPS/STIPS/STIP-009.md

 + read _setTokenAddress from _delegatedManager
 + require that caller be the *deployer* specified in the factory's *initialize[_setTokenAddress]* mapping
-+ require that extension state in delegatedManager's *extensionAllowList* is *PENDING*
++ require that extension state in delegatedManager's *extensionAllowlist* is *PENDING*
 + set *setManagers[_setTokenAddress]* to manager
 + call `manager.initializeExtension()`
 + emit *ExtensionInitialized* event